Home Home California’s Ugly $114 Million Mountain Lion Bridge Is Way Over Budget

 1

 Four years and $114 million later, the wildlife crossing uglifying the California highway is still incomplete.
 This is what they are wasting tax dollars on.
-The Wallis Annenberg Wildlife Crossing (WAWC), a project featuring an overpass for animals atop ten lanes of the 101 Freeway in Southern California.
+The Wallis Annenberg Wildlife Crossing (WAWC) is a project featuring an overpass for animals atop ten lanes of the 101 Freeway in Southern California.
 At the ceremony, Newsom boasted that the state had committed $54 million.
+It’s for mountain lions and even butterflies, which can fly and don’t use bridges.

 For some unknown reason, they felt the need to connect wildlife on either side of the highway.
 They have the bottomless taxpayer purse to spend money frivolously.
 They seem concerned that mountain lions are suffering from urban sprawl.